E-2 Visa: Treaty Investor visa and E-2 Essential Employee visa

 - hold a lesser position in the company, but must possess special skills with proven expertise in a specialized field which is necessary and vital for the operation of the business; and

-- belong to the same nationality of the E2 Treaty Investor or the nationality of the majority ownership of the business of a treaty country;
+- belong to the same nationality of the E2 Treaty Investor or the nationality of the majority owner of the business of a treaty country;

 The E-2 Essential Employee must be in control of the business and partakes a greater responsibility in the operation of the business.
 The bulk of the responsibility in the business must be principal and primary in nature and not merely incidental or collateral in function.